July 8-11, I took a solo writing retreat to the beautiful city of St. Augustine, FL.

 - Try something new.
 If you usually set a word count goal, try writing for a specific amount of time instead, and vice versa.
 If you’re stuck on a particular scene or chapter, try another section to see if the words are hiding out there.
 If you usually work inside, try outside.
 If you always work on the computer, try to work on paper.
 If you were at a retreat with other people, they might have timed writing, give you exercises to work on, have you critique someone else’s work, or do something else that’s new to you.
 Just because you’re alone doesn’t mean you can’t benefit from doing things a different way.

 - My rule of one.
 I planned this trip based around the rule of 1.
 I wanted to start reading one new book, go to one new place, eat at one new restaurant, and learn one new thing.
 I went on one activity or excursion a day, had one morning session and one evening session a day, and gave myself one set amount I could spend each day.
-I’m a creature of habit, and by deciding ahead of time what 1 new thing I would read, see, do, or eat at any given time, I got to have a ton of new experience while keeping to a predictable schedule.
+I’m a creature of habit, and by deciding ahead of time what 1 new thing I would read, see, do, or eat at any given time, I got to have a ton of new experiences while keeping to a predictable schedule.

 - View it all as a bonus.
 This one can be difficult if you’re retreating to push out the final chapters of a first draft, to finish and send in revisions to an agent or publisher, or go through your book for the last time before it goes to the printer, but see this retreat for the gift it is.
-Every word I wrote, every passage I made better, every meander down an interesting street were all privileges others don’t get to enjoy, words I might not have otherwise gotten down, and sunshine I never would have had soaking in to my skin.
+Every word I wrote, every passage I made better, every meander down an interesting street were all privileges others don’t get to enjoy, words I might not have otherwise gotten down, and sunshine I never would have had soaking into my skin.
 Every new thing seen or heard was something to be filed away for future reference in this work or another.

 Would you go on a solo writing retreat?
 Have you gone?
 What was your experience?
 Have any questions about creating your own retreat?